wontothree/wontothree.github.io/_posts/paperreview/2024-04-05-[Paper Review] Autonomous Vehicles on the Edge : A Survey on Autonomous Vehicle Racing.md

   - High speed localization and state estimation
   - Localization on wide areas without specific landmarks
   - Percise localization information necessary to chieve high dynamic trajectory planning and control
+- The current state of the art in autonomous racing is heavily based on single vehicle races.
+Therefore the subcategory of object detection algorithms for high speed applications was not given much attension.

 ![](../../img/post/paperreview/overview-perception.png)

+### *B. Planning*

 ## 3 AUTONOMOUS RACING HARDWARE: VEHICLES AND COMPETITIONS